cavcrosby/styleguides/docs/shellguide.md

         [operand](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html).
 *   Outputs: Output to STDOUT or STDERR. (default if not listed, **None**)
     *   Judiciously write about the output expected.
-Aka, typical Unix commands can mostly be assumed to generate some form of output to stdout/stderr.
+Aka, typical Unix commands can mostly be assumed to generate some form of output to STDOUT/STDERR.
-    *   Despite the arguments not including any mention of the CLI, do make a mention here if either a bare/fully functional CLI will be any part of stdout.
+    *   Despite the arguments not including any mention of the CLI, do make a mention here if either a bare/fully functional CLI will be any part of STDOUT.
 *   Returns: Returned values other than the exit/return code of commands.
-    *   Even if there is a slight chance that a command might return the exit code of a hardcoded exit code, I can assume it should mostly be the hardcoded status code that is returned.
+    *   Even if there is a slight chance that a command might return the exit code of a hardcoded exit code (applies if `set -e` is set), I can assume it should mostly be the hardcoded status code that is returned.

-If a function also serves a CLI, then the CLI options should also be account for in the 'Arguments' section of a function.

 Examples: